nyu-cs2590/nlp-notes/notes/language_models.md

 What's the advantage and disadvantage?

 ### Recurrent neural networks
+Feed-forward neural language model uses a fixed-length context.
+However, intuitively some words only require a short context to predict, e.g. functional words like "of", while others require longer context, e.g. pronouns like "he" and "she".
+So we would like to have a dynamic length of context and capture long-range context beyond five words (which is the typical length of context in n-gram models).

+Recurrent neural network is a model that captures arbitrarily long context.
+The key idea is to update the hidden units recurrently given new inputs:
+$$
+h_t = \sigma(\underbrace{W^hh_{t-1}}_{\text{previous state}}+\underbrace{W^ix_t}_{\text{new input}})
+\;.
+$$
+Note that the definition of $h_t$ is recurrent, thus it incorporates information of all inputs up to time step $t$.

 ## Evaluation

 ## Additional reading
 - Stanley F. Chen and Joshua Goodman.
 [An empirical study of smoothing techniques for language modeling.](http://u.cs.biu.ac.il/~yogo/courses/mt2013/papers/chen-goodman-99.pdf)
+- Urvashi Khandelwal, He He, Peng Qi and Dan Jurafsky.
+[Sharp Nearby, Fuzzy Far Away: How Neural Language Models Use Context.](https://arxiv.org/pdf/1805.04623.pdf)